AlbertPWilliams/TwitterLike/README.md

 4. I populate multiple tables with data for the application.
 Namely 5 tables. authority, location, person, person_authority, status.
 4. A REST endpoint
 5. Marshaller of the REST service
+6. I change the url of the endpoint to a more convention friendly url.
 6. Authentication with login.
 You will need these usernames and passwords to login and test the twitter follow functionality:
   - Your details are un: igor pw: password
   - User 2: un: albert pw: password